milllslm/SoftPrincAssignment5/README.md

 When you think you have a final working version of this application (or at least the prototype), it is strongly advised that you test this with a sample group of people to mimic a classroom setting.
 A couple of runs of this should identify errors in implementation or, at the very least, what might be the best next steps for future iterations of this project.

 ## Deployment
-???????????? need to figure out how exactly this works with deploying the clojure code to work with twilio.
+???????????? need to figure out how exactly this works with deploying the clojure code to work with twilio. also is there a way to make methods private vs public in clojure.

 ## Demo Stub
 As noted throughout this document the scope of this idea is very large relative to the time we have to engineer it.
 Thus I will take this time to outline the capability that is being aimed for for the stubbed version needed for the demo date: